The Road Back To You by Ian Morgan Cron & Suzanne Stabile

 - Fun, spontaneous, adventurous

-- Motivated by a need to be happy & plan stimulating experiences
+- Motivated to be happy & seek stimulating experiences

 - Commanding, intense, confrontational

-- Motivated by a need to keep peace & merge with others
+- Motivated to keep peace & merge with others

 The Triads

-- 8 expresses it outwardly, 9 forgets it, 1 turns it inward
+- Driven by anger: 8 expresses outwardly, 9 forgets it, 1 turns it inward

 - Instinctive, body-based processing